OK-API/Documentation/content/OK-API/about-okapi.md

 - Your favorite heavy metal band
 - Anything else you want to add to give a better insight about who you are and how you want to contribute.

-## OK-API Philosophy
+## OK API Philosophy
 - We should not spend a minute with manual tasks that can be automated.
-Automation works for us in order to free up our time, so we can listen to music more and have a barbecue.
+Automation works for us in order to free up our time, so we can listen to music more and have a barbecue with friends.
 This is the core idea of OK-API.
 - We believe in simplicity.
 This is why we have choosen to write our first programs in 'bash', even though e.g. python/ruby etc. could have been a good choice as well.
 We want to provide programs that:
     - Have as few dependencies to third party programs or libraries as possible
     - Are as compatible and portable as possible